erkinalp/EditTogether/README.md

-EditTogether is an open-source crowdsourced browser extension to skip sponsor segments in YouTube videos.
+EditTogether is an open-source crowdsourced browser extension to skip sponsor segments in YouTube videos and remove other kinds of annoyance, interruption and clickbait.
 Users submit when a sponsor happens from the extension, and the extension automatically skips sponsors it knows about.
 It also supports skipping other categories, such as intros, outros and reminders to subscribe.
+It also replaces titles and thumbnails.

 It also supports Invidious.